Freedom of the press in Zambia: Legal environment

 Since gaining independence on October 24, 1964, Zambia has passed a number of laws affecting press freedom.
 The Defamation Act of 1964 restricts freedom of expression, among other things by criminalizing defamation.
 The State Security Act of 1969 limits free speech and media freedom, thereby restricting the possibility to criticize the government and its officials.
 The Telecommunication Act of 1994 establishes an authority, which administers radio frequency spectrum leaving the approval of licenses under the authority of the Minister of Information and Broadcasting Services.
 The ZNBC Amendment Act of 2002 and Independent Broadcasting Authority Act of 2002 were efforts made to establish independent regulations on freedom of the Press, but could not be implemented, as the issues were not resolved in the Courts as of 2005.
+In 2003, it was determined that out of the 28 African countries determined to be "near-democracies", Zambia existed as a part of the 39.3% of those countries whose governments jailed journalists for criticism of the leaders.

+A study done in 2017 found that 95% of 52% of Zambian members of Parliament believed that freedom of the press in Zambia should be expanded.

 On June 8, 2010, Pansy Tlakula, the African Union's special rapporteur on freedom of expression tried to persuade the Zambian government to repeal section 116(1)(d) of the Zambian Penal Code, “which criminalizes speech or writing that could prejudice opinion regarding ongoing judicial proceedings.”
 This, according to him, is contrary to what is obtainable in the regional and international law for freedom of expression.

-It was on April 30, 2012 that a draft constitution was released that had provisions on freedom of the press.
+It was on April 30, 2012, that a draft constitution was released that had provisions on freedom of the press.
 The draft constitution, Article 38 guarantees freedom and independence for electronic, print, and other media.
 Part of it holds that: